 When you've been told that a natural disaster is heading your way, and you've got time to put a single braid in each of your equines' manes, the I.C.E.
 UltraLite will provide you a no-halter-needed way to securely attach emergency contact info to their manes.
 If your horse's mane isn't long enough to braid, please see our ManeStay page.

 We recommend using two elastic bands (top and bottom) on each braid.
-Be diligent about checking the integrity of the braid daily.
+Be diligent about checking the integrity of the braid regularly.
 Be sure to replace the elastic before it shows wear or weakness.
 For best results, use fine elastics as opposed to thick, bulky style elastics.
+The type made for human hair works better than rubber bands, and is kinder to the hair.

 In extreme weather conditions such as hurricane or tornado, you may also wish to finish the braid with duct tape to ensure the braid stays intact.
 Duct tape will not slide off the braid as an elastic may do.